PandaHexCode/PDebugReloaded/README.md

 # PDebugReloaded Unity Game Cheat/Hack Script
-PDebug is a script for Unity (written in C#) that allows users to debug the game it's also nice for cheating in other games.
+PDebug is a script for Unity (written in C#) that allows users to debug the game, it's also nice for cheating in other games.

 ![Screenshot](Capture.PNG)